saadl27/PuckoPolis/README.md

 git checkout reference/TP1_Exercise

 ```
 This should create a local version of the remote TP1_Exercise branch and give you access to all the files related to this lab.
 Alternatively, you can use the VSCode git plug-in or git graph extension to fetch the `reference` remote and checkout to the correct branch.

-- Create a symbolic link to the ST library (won't compile otherwise) by running the `Link Library ST to workspace` task
+Then, create a symbolic link to the ST library (won't compile otherwise) by running the `(Link Library ST)` task
     <p float="left">
         <img src="pictures/linkSTLibrary.png" alt="drawing" width="200"/>
     </p>